datarail/rnaseq/README.md

+# LSP RNAseq pipeline

+## Converting FASTQ files to count matrices

+1. Login to Orchestra using instructions available at https://wiki.med.harvard.edu/Orchestra/NewUserGuide

-#Add this to your bashrc to have the path to bcbio in your orchestra setup
+2. Add the following lines to your .bashrc to have the path to bcbio in your orchestra setup:

 vim ~/.bashrc